-Rubber membrane roof – Three types of roofing systems commonly used on flat roofs – watch videos
+Rubber Membrane Flat Roof – Three types of roofing systems commonly used on flat roofs – flat roof materials explained

 EPDM Rubber Membrane roofs are the most popular of all the membranes.
 However, their popularity does not mean it’s the best type of roofing membrane, but rather the easiest to install requiring very few hand tools and little experience.
 EPDM Rubber has been around since the 60’s, but it has gone through many revisions due to the adhesive failures that glue the seams together.
 Because EPDM is naturally black, it absorbs heat and makes the contact adhesives fail prematurely.

 Watch the video where we found Ultraviolet Rays damaged an EPDM Rubber Roof.